-- 1. Caches real time messages in the multicast channel that previously experienced packet loss - 2.
-Listens to the corresponding refresh multicast channel and waits for the next snapshot (refer to section 5.3.2.2 Processing a Refresh Determine a full refresh snapshot) - 3.
-Processes all refresh messages until the arrival of a Refresh Complete message - 4.
-Store the LastSeqNum sequence number provided in the Refresh Complete message - 5.
-Disconnects from the refresh multicast channel - 6.
+- 1. Clear all cached data on that channel. - 2.
+Caches real time messages in the multicast channel that previously experienced packet loss - 3.
+Listens to the corresponding refresh multicast channel and waits for the next snapshot (refer to section 6.2.2 Processing a Refresh Determine a full refresh snapshot)

+- 4. Processes all refresh messages until the arrival of a Refresh Complete message - 5.
+Store the LastSeqNum sequence number provided in the Refresh Complete message - 6.
+Disconnects from the refresh multicast channel - 7.
 Processes the cached real time messages with sequence number greater than the LastSeqNum.
 Otherwise, drop processing it.